EngMarchG/EngMarchG/README.md

-### Hi there!
-I'm a data scientist with an extensive skillset.
+### Hello there!
+I'm a structural engineer specialized in computational mechanics, data science and machine learning and deep learning.

 - 🌱 I’m currently building meaningful projects!
 - 👯 I’m looking to collaborate on any interesting data related projects!